glebchumalov/web-site/_posts/1830-02-14-article-two.md

 ---
 layout: post2
-title: Parisiens Complain About the Prices and Wages
+title: Parisians Think They Don’t Earn Enough Money to Live On
 ---

-Parisian weaving workshop owners complain about raw material prices.
-Textile manufacturers, who maintain their situation with difficulty, complain that British goods make competition difficult.
-Wage paid to weave workers is not enough to feed their families.
+Parisian weaving mill owners complain about the cost of raw materials.
+Textile manufacturers, who hardly maintain their situation, claim that British goods are causing unfair competition.
+They also said that most weave workers don’t earn enough to feed their own families.